jeevooo/spikeout/README.md

 These types of websites serve as a prime example of why server management system would place a pre-determined limit on the number of requests a website should accommodate.
 However, what’s of interest is the spike in activity that occurred during the government shutdown.

+Taking a look at the usps.com website activity:

 By capturing the typical peaks of the data, a threshold can be determined.
 Based on two standard deviations above the mean or if the data is not normally distributed, the 75th percentile around the median can be used as threshold.

 ### Exploration